jgm/doctemplates/README.md

 `employee.salary` will return the value of the `salary` field of the object that is the value of the `employee` field.

+TODO: what if it's an array? what if it's an object? what if it's a number? what if it's a boolean?

 The value of a variable will be indented to the same level as the opening delimiter of the variable.

+## Conditionals

 A conditional begins with `if(variable)` (enclosed in matched delimiters) and ends with `endif` (enclosed in matched